Operator Overloading in C++

 Published:

-What follows is an example of an overloaded operator for a class named Foo.
+What follows is an example of an overloaded operator for a class named Foo

 Motivation

-Operators such as + are self explanatory, how would we add two Stocks together in a portfolio without it.
-Why bother overloading the output operator, can’t we just use ToString()?
+are self explanatory, how would we add two Stocks together in a portfolio without it.
+Why bother overloading the output operator, can’t we just use ToString()

 Syntactic sugar